Fascist (insult): Chile

 In Chile, the insult facho pobre ('poor fascist' or 'low-class fascist') is used against people of perceived working class status with right-leaning views, is the equivalent to class traitor or lumpenproletariat, and it has been the subject of significant analysis, including by figures such as the sociologist Alberto Mayol and political commentator Carlos Peña González.
 The origin of the insult can possibly be traced back to the massive use in Chile of social networks and their use in political discussions, but was popularized in the aftermath of the 2017 Chilean general election, where right-wing Sebastián Piñera won the presidency with a strong working class voter base.
 Peña González calls the essence of the insult "the worst of the paternalisms: the belief that ordinary people ... do not know what they want and betray their true interest at the time of choice", while writer Oscar Contardo states that the insult is a sort of "left-wing classism" (roteo de izquierda) and implies that "certain ideas can only be defended by the priviledged [sic] class".

 In 2019, left-wing deputy and President Gabriel Boric publicly criticized the phrase facho pobre as belonging to an "elitist left", and warned that its use may lead to political isolation.

-Israel–Hamas war
+Gaza war

 During the Gaza war, the state of Israel has been called fascist: Nicaragua broke relations with Israel on October 11, 2024, calling the Israeli government "fascist" and "genocidal".

-Israeli Prime Minister Benjamin Netanyahu called Palestinian-Sunni Islamist organization Hamas the "new Nazis".
+Israeli leaders have also called Palestinian Islamist organization Hamas fascist.
+Israeli Prime Minister Benjamin Netanyahu called them the "new Nazis".
 On 27 November 2023, Israel's Finance Minister Bezalel Smotrich said that "there are 2 million Nazis" in the West Bank "who hate us, exactly as do the Nazis of Hamas-ISIS in Gaza".
 Former Israeli Prime Minister Naftali Bennett also made comparisons between the Nazis and Hamas.

-Israeli historian Omer Bartov rebuked the analogy as Holocaust trivialization and weaponization of antisemitism condemning it as a dehumanizing anti-Palestinian remark as it implies "therefore you don't talk with Nazis, you kill Nazis".
+Israeli historian Omer Bartov rebuked the analogy as Holocaust trivialization and weaponization of antisemitism condemning it as a dehumanizing, anti-Palestinian remark as it implies "therefore you don't talk with Nazis, you kill Nazis".